flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 So we are able to narrow down from the entire page what exact object we wish to interact with.
 We start by looking at the entire document object model (denoted by the //), all links on the page (denoted by the 'a' html tag), any links that have the data-product_id parameter, and lastly only the link that has the data-product_id parameter equal to the value 39.

-Flood Chrome now knows exactly what object it needs to select.
+Flood Element now knows exactly what object it needs to select.

-After Flood Chrome adds this item to the cart, we can navigate to the Cart page where we should see the item we just added.
+After Flood Element adds this item to the cart, we can navigate to the Cart page where we should see the item we just added.

 ```typescript
 step('The Flood Store: View Cart', async (browser: Driver) => {